Editor's note: This story was originally published Dec. 20, 2017. We're bringing it back today because Christmas is less than a month away!

 Now, post offices across the country "adopt" letters to Santa and volunteers provide a written response signed by Father Christmas himself.

-Although Santa Claus, Indiana, isn't officially part of the Operation Santa program, they too receive letters every year because of the town's name.
+Although Santa Claus, Indiana, isn't officially part of the Operation Santa program, it, too, receives letters every year because of the town's name.

 "These children are writing from the heart."

 But it wasn't until about 1976 that the operation, now known as Santa's Elves Inc., became what it is today.

 Now, Koch and the rest of Santa's helpers gather around a big table in the back room of the town's original post office building every year after Thanksgiving to begin responding to all those letters.

 "We’re up to about 19,000 letters so far this year," Koch said.